undergrad-partner-school

 Overall, Community College of Denver strives to create a nurturing and inclusive learning environment that prepares students for success in their chosen careers or further education.
 With its affordable tuition, flexible scheduling, and diverse academic offerings, CCD is an excellent choice for students seeking a quality education and a vibrant college experience in the heart of Denver.

-Located in Denver, CO and set in an urban environment, Community College of Denver is a public two-year college with graduate programs.
-This school follows a semester-based calendar.
-It has an acceptance rate of 100%.
-Here are some vital information on important things to consider about Community College of Denver.
+Community College of Denver is a public two-year college with graduate programs located in Denver, CO and set in an urban environment.
+This school uses a semester-based calendar.
+It has an acceptance rate of 89%.
+Find out more about what you can expect if you get into Community College of Denver.

 Quick Facts